Walon1998/RoadsegmentSubmission/README.md

 ## GC-DCNN
 We have implemented another baseline that unfortunately did not make it into the report.
 Nevertheless, we want to mention it briefly here.
+This approach tries to preserve more global context (GC) data by using kernels with dilation, and a spatial pyramid pooling layer.
+Even though in their report, the authors achieved better results than their baselines, with our data it performed about as well as the more established (and simpler) U-Net.
+Details can be found in [the paper](https://doi.org/10.1016/j.ins.2020.05.062).